 - Size and Space for Approach and Use.
 Appropriate size and space is provided for approach, reach, manipulation, and use regardless of the user's body size, posture, or mobility.
 A study area with adjustable tables designed for use by students with a wide variety of physical characteristics and abilities is an example of employing this principle.

-Universal Design of Instruction (UDI) Guidelines and Examples
+Universal Design of Instruction (UDI)

 Below are examples of instructional methods that employ principles of universal design.
 They are organized under eight performance indicator categories, with a goal statement for each.
 Applying these strategies can make your course content accessible to people with a wide range of abilities and disabilities, ethnic backgrounds, language skills, and learning styles.